-The technical review (TR) says there are no natural (non-synthetic) products available that can be used as a management strategy to treat hoof relate diseases and lameness in dairy cattle and sheep operations.
-13 Several management tools available can help reduce the cost of treatment and prevent hoof related diseases.
-These include the use additional dietary supplements (i.e., feeding of iodine, feeding of zinc methionine), free stall (cubicle) design, limiting contact with gravel or rocky surfaces, and hoof trimming practices.
-14 Zinc sulfate has been petitioned and approved for the use.
+The TR says there are no natural (non-synthetic) products available that can be used as a management strategy to treat hoof relate diseases and lameness in dairy cattle and sheep operations.13 Several management tools available can help reduce the cost of treatment and prevent hoof related diseases.
+These include the use additional dietary supplements (i.e., feeding of iodine, feeding of zinc methionine), free stall (cubicle) design, limiting contact with gravel or rocky surfaces, and hoof trimming practices.14 Zinc sulfate has been petitioned and approved for the use.

 We suggest an annotation, "Substance must be used and disposed of in a manner that minimizes accumulation of copper in the soil, as shown by routine soil testing."
 This is comparable to the annotation for copper sulfate in crops.
-If the NOSB chooses this option, we suggest that the LS develop an annotation that could be considered with the sunset proposal.

-Glucose
+We urge that consideration of an annotation to the listing be placed on the LS work agenda.

-205.603(a) As disinfectants, sanitizer, and medical treatments as applicable (11) Glucose
+Glucose 205.603(a) As disinfectants, sanitizer, and medical treatments as applicable (11) Glucose

 In 2015, the relisting of glucose was supported by organic livestock producers and veterinarians because of its importance in treating ketosis, and "IV dextrose/glucose is required in such cases in order to rapidly replenish the blood supply's sugar so the brain can function normally."
+In 2017, the LS noted, "On an organic dairy farm, glucose is an essential animal health tool.
+It is used typically to treat ketosis, and there was universal approval for keeping this material on the National List.
+Since glucose is an ingredient in calcium gluconate used to treat milk fever, retaining glucose on the National List of approved synthetics also maintains this important tool for treatment of this ailment as well."

 No adverse impacts have been identified.